Emily X.R. Pan

-Mara is a writer and freelance editor working on her next YA novel.
+Mara is a writer and an editorial assistant at St. Martin’s Press.
 Originally from Puerto Rico, she spends her time creating and cruising through imaginary worlds and enjoying the verdant parts of New York City.
 She holds a BA in English, Literature from the University of Puerto Rico at Mayagüez and an MFA in Creative Writing from Rosemont College.
-She is a member of the Editorial Freelancers Association.
-Visit Mara online at paperimaginarium.com and find her on Twitter and Instagram: @little_mswriter.
+She is working on her next YA novel.
+Find Mara on Twitter and Instagram: @little_mswriter.

 Saraciea J. Fennell

 Saraciea is passionate about books, writing, and diversity.
 She is a publicist in the publishing industry and has worked with many award-winning and New York Times bestselling authors like Daniel José Older, Tui T. Sutherland, Peter Sís, Jennifer A. Nielsen, Chris Colfer, Deborah Wiles, Javaka Steptoe, David E. Talbert, and many more.
 She devours anything sci-fi/fantasy-related in books, TV and movies.
 She is also the founder of the Bronx Book Festival, and sits on the board for Latinx in Publishing, and People of Color in Publishing.
 You can find her somewhere in NYC boxing or practicing yoga in the next up and coming studio.
 She lives in Brooklyn, NY, but will always rep the Bronx.
 Visit Saraciea online @sj_fennell on Twitter and Instagram.
 (Photo by Portraits at Afropunk.)

 social media manager